-2. Alignment to 2020 Vision [indicate with an 'X' which Plan this paper supports] Safety Plan Public Health Plan People Plan & Education Plan Quality Plan Research and Development Estates Plan Financial Plan Digital Plan Other [specify in the paper]
+2. Alignment to 2020 Vision [indicate with an 'X' which Plan this paper supports] Safety Plan Public Health Plan People Plan & Education Plan Х Quality Plan Research and Development Estates Plan Financial Plan Digital Plan Other [specify in the paper]

-3. Previous consideration [where has this paper been previously discussed?]
+Previous consideration [where has this paper been previously discussed?]

-Clinical Leadership Executive: Jan 2021; Private Trust Board: Feb 2021; People & OD Committee: February 2021 a.
+Clinical Leadership Executive: Jan 2021; Private Trust Board: Feb 2021; People & OD

+Committee: February 2021

+4. Recommendation(s) The Trust Board is asked to: a.
 Note the benchmarked results b.
-Note and agree the four themes to cover Trust-wide actions c.
-Agree the plans for staff engagement and development of further local actions d.
-Agree for the action plan and monitoring to be carried out by the People & OD Committee.
+Note and agree the four themes to cover Trust-wide actions Agree the plans for staff engagement and development of further local actions Agree for the action plan and monitoring to be carried out by the People & OD Committee.